Vehicle registration plates of Timor-Leste

 Vehicle registration plates of East Timor are Australian standard 372 mm × 134 mm, and use Australian stamping dies.
 East Timor requires its residents to register their motor vehicles and display vehicle registration plates.
-Vehicle registration numbers consist of five digits, and display the letters TL or TLS, short for Timor Lorosae, the name for East Timor in Tetum (or Timor-Leste, the name of the country in Portuguese).
+Vehicle registration numbers consist of five digits (e.g. 24•180), and display the letters TL or TLS, short for Timor Lorosae, the name for East Timor in Tetum (or Timor-Leste, the name of the country in Portuguese).
 The current format started in 2002.

 Vehicle types

 Government vehicles have a similar format, but with four digits and the letter 'G'.

 Portuguese Timor

 When the country was a Portuguese colony, known as Portuguese Timor, vehicle registrations followed the same format to those used in Portugal, and other colonies, using the prefix T (for Timor) or alternatively TP for Timor Português or Portuguese Timor in Portuguese in white letters on a black background.

-Indonesian rule
+Indonesian occupation

 Following its invasion and occupation by Indonesia in 1975, East Timor (known as Timor Timur in Indonesian) was declared the country's 27th province.
 As a result, the letters DF were used for registrations in East Timor.
-This format was used until 1999, following the disintegration of East Timor from Indonesia.
+This format was used until 1999, following independence from Indonesia.